Races

 High Elf

-The Cilindrine, or “High Elves” as they are commonly called, are tall, beautiful, almost otherworldly, beings.
-Their powerful physiques, innate grasp of magic, and calm, calculated demeanor, further feed into this sense of otherworldliness.
-They embrace this perception and lean into this sense of superiority.
+The Cilindrine, or “high elves,” are tall, beautiful, almost otherworldly beings.
+Their powerful physiques, innate grasp of magic, and calm, calculated demeanor further feed into this sense of otherworldliness.
+They embrace this perception, cultivating a sense of superiority.

-Purity is another common theme amongst the High Elves, as they consider themselves to be the only “uncorrupted” remnants of the great Calafrey Conglomerate, an Elven empire that once spanned much of Aêthoril’s western seaboard.
+Purity is a common theme among the high elves.
+They consider themselves the only uncorrupted remnants of the great Calafrey Conglomerate, an elven empire that once spanned much of Aêthoril’s western seaboard.

-However, in recent years a growing faction within their ranks has pushed for greater diplomacy and increased collaboration with potential allies.
-And now, this infighting has begun to manifest as more than just raucous debate.
+However, in recent years, a growing faction within their ranks has pushed for greater diplomacy and increased collaboration with potential allies.
+This infighting has begun to manifest as more than just raucous debate.

-As the longest lived of the “civilized” races of Aêthoril, the infighting may take some time to play out, for the High Elves' plans can take centuries to unfold.
+As the longest lived of the civilized races, the infighting may take some time to play out, for the high elves' plans can take centuries to unfold.

 Wood Elf

-Unfortunately, all deals with the Fae come at a considerable price.
-When this new generation of Elves returned from the Umbra, they found that they were born of two worlds, but belonged to neither.
+Unfortunately, all deals with the fae come at a considerable price.
+When this new generation of elves returned from the Fae Realm, they found that they were born of two worlds, but belonged to neither.

-Their Preservers and Ardent Keepers maintain watch of the forests they’ve worked for centuries to rebuild.
-Their druids quickly travel the world via natural “waygates.”
-And their Lambent Wanderers, a collection of Faelewyn bards and traders, roam the lands of Aêthoril to conduct trade and diplomacy, spread their lore, and gain knowledge of the world beyond their woods.
+Their Preservers and Ardent Keepers maintain watch over the forests they have spent centuries rebuilding.
+Their druids quickly travel the world via natural “Wyrdgates,” while their Lambent Wanderers, a collection of Faelewyn bards and traders, roam the lands of Aêthoril to conduct trade and diplomacy, spread their lore, and gain knowledge of the world beyond their woods.

 Deep Elf

-While almost eradicated as a people during the wars following the collapse of the Calafrey Conglomerate, it’s believed that the Ail’trist are now the most prolific Elven race.
-Once vanquished, banished, and hunted, these Elves fled deep underground.
-It is here that they first heard the Shadow’s voice.
+While almost eradicated as a people during the wars following the collapse of the Calafrey Conglomerate, it is believed that the Ail’trist are now the most prolific elven race.
+Once vanquished, banished, and hunted, these elves fled deep underground.
+It was here that they first heard the Shadow’s voice.

 Having been warned by the Shadow of the impending calamity that burned bright in the heavens, the Ail’trist descended further into the shelter of the Deep.
 There they found a thriving ecosystem and adapted to the darkest depths of Eth-ur’s corrupt underbelly.
-And it’s there that they learned to subjugate even the most demonic of forces.
-Or, as their appearance and collective ethos began to transform, perhaps they merely learned to coexist with the power they sought to control.
+They learned to subjugate even the most demonic of forces, or as their appearance and collective ethos began to transform, perhaps they merely learned to coexist with the power they sought to control.

 Ogre

 These furious and fearless warriors are capable of incredible violence.
 In a heartbeat, their temperaments can swing from the stillness of a placid sky to the unadulterated fury of a raging tempest.
-They vary greatly in intelligence and disposition, but none of them fear death, for only the bravest of them will feast in the Shattered Halls of the Elders.
+They vary greatly in intelligence and disposition, but none of them fear death, for only the bravest of them will feast in the Shattered Halls of their elders.

 Halfling

 Halflings are the oldest of Eth-ur’s races by far, thriving as a civilization long before the other races had any significant presence on the planet.
-Like Fae-beings, Halflings are born of Eth-ur’s Life Fonts and are deeply attuned to the sentient planet.
-Naturally curious and consummate lore-keepers, Halflings were the first wanderers and storytellers of the world.
+Like fae-beings, halflings are born from Eth-ur’s Fonts of Life and are deeply attuned to the sentient planet.
+Naturally curious and consummate lore-keepers, halflings were the first wanderers and storytellers of the world.

-The Halfling race has lived through and witnessed all the events that have unfolded on Eth-ur across the eons.
-When the world was safe, they roamed it, observing its marvels, and spinning what they learned into wonderous stories and tales; when it wasn’t, they often (but not always) hid in their cozy warrens and waited until they could resurface again.
+The halfling race has lived through and witnessed all the events that have unfolded on Eth-ur over the eons.
+When the world was safe, they roamed it, observing its marvels and spinning what they learned into wondrous stories and tales; when it wasn’t, they often (but not always) hid in their cozy warrens and waited until they could resurface again.

-The world has changed much over the millennia and so too have the Halflings.
-Today, the majority of Halflings are jovial, peace-loving farmers and settlers, as opposed to the daring wanderers of old.
-Unbeknownst to most, including many in their own communities, they’ve retained much of the lore of ages lost.
-And there are still a few quite adventurous Halflings, still looking to add to those tales.
+The world has changed much over the millennia and so too have the halflings.
+Today, the majority of halflings are jovial, peace-loving farmers and settlers, as opposed to the daring wanderers of old.
+Unbeknownst to most, including many in their own communities, they have retained much of the lore of ages lost, and there are still a few adventurous halflings looking to add to those tales.

 Troll

-It’s believed that Trolls appeared on Eth-ur during the first invasions of the Spiral Lords.
+It is believed that trolls arrived on Eth-ur during the first invasions of the Spiral Lords.
 After cutting a swath across Eth-ur, they emancipated themselves from their masters and melted away into the swamps, crags, and caves that serve them so well as hunting grounds.

-They are self-serving and distrustful of everyone, including other Trolls.
-They are cruel, calculating, and predatory; motivated only by power, self-interest, and survival.
-Above all, Trolls value their independence.
-They bow only to power surpassing their own, but even then… that’s what poisons are for.
+They are self-serving and distrustful of everyone, including other trolls.
+They are cruel, calculating, and predatory, motivated only by power, self-interest, and survival.
+Above all, trolls value their independence.
+They bow only to power surpassing their own, but even then… that is what poison is for.

-Trolls may be found throughout Aêthoril, but they are not always welcomed.
-And they’re always watched closely.
+Trolls may be found throughout Aêthoril, but they are not always welcomed and are always watched closely.

 Goblin

-Greedy, sneaky, nasty, stabby, deceptive, and outright evil; These are the words the races of Eth-ur ascribe to goblins.
-Only tolerable because their unique intuition for sensing secrets - and maybe their sick sense of humor.
+Greedy, sneaky, nasty, stabby, deceptive, and outright evil; these are the words the races of Eth-ur ascribe to goblins.
+They are only tolerated because of their unique intuition for sensing secrets and maybe their sick sense of humor.

-Goblins have an aptitude for identifying hidden entrances, or being able to tell when another is not being truthful.
-And so, they find great utility in leveraging their race’s renown for secret finding, espousing themselves as invaluable guides to reluctant adventurers.
+Goblins have an aptitude for identifying hidden entrances and being able to tell when another is not being truthful.
+They find great utility in leveraging their race’s renown for secret finding, espousing themselves as invaluable guides to reluctant adventurers.

-For a non-goblin, it will be nigh impossible to navigate through the labyrinthine forest that shrouds “The Heap” that Goblins call home; an ever growing pile of all the various riches and plunder the Goblins managed to attain from all their nefarious activities.
+For a non-goblin, it would be nigh impossible to navigate the labyrinthine forest that shrouds “The Heap” that goblins call home; the ever-growing pile of riches and plunder the goblins have managed to attain from their nefarious activities.

-What Goblins lack in brute strength and size, they compensate for with an uncanny perceptiveness, chaotic presence, and mental alacrity.
-Goblins are supremely adept at seeing opportunities where others would not.
-Connecting the dots others miss and capitalizing on them - it’s not just how hard you thrust the knife, it’s where the knife ends up.
+What goblins lack in brute strength and size, they compensate for with an uncanny perceptiveness, chaotic presence, and mental alacrity.
+Goblins are supremely adept at seeing opportunities where others would not, connecting the dots that others miss and capitalizing on them.
+It is not simply how hard you thrust the knife, it is where the knife ends up.